electricbookworks/electric-book/_docs/setup/repeatable-items.md

 This is convenient, but also means that you shouldn't use the same file name for different files with different extensions.
 If you had both `about-charles-dickens.md` and `about-charles-dickens.html` in `_items`, your output will include the second one alphabetically: `about-charles-dickens.md`.

+> Note that `include` tags (or other Liquid tags) *inside* items may not regnerate when you're running an incremental build with Jekyll, because of the sequence in which Jekyll processes Liquid tags and content.
+{:.box}

 ## YAML frontmatter in items

 An item must start with YAML frontmatter, just like your book's text files, even if it's blank.
 At a minimum, blank YAML frontmatter is two lines of three hyphens at the top of the document: